The ASAB Medal

 The ASAB Council intends the medal not only to provide an appropriate way of recognising distinction in our field, but also to raise the profile of ASAB and the field of animal behaviour in the wider scientific community.

 Members of ASAB are invited to nominate one or more candidates for the medal.
 Female nominees are particularly encouraged as women tend to be under-represented at the nomination stage.
+Nominees should agree to being nominated.

 Nomination forms can be downloaded here.
 Please use a separate form for each person you wish to nominate.